sho-portfolio/aws-data-engineering-cheatsheet/readme.txt

-# create ec2 instance on aws
+create ec2 instance on aws

-# modify ec2 instance to enable access to s3
+modify ec2 instance to enable access to s3

-# connect to ec2 instance via ssh
+connect to ec2 instance via ssh

-# install python3 on ec2 instance
+install python3 on ec2 instance

-# run python code on ec2 instance
+un python code on ec2 instance

-# install mysql on ec2 instance
+install mysql on ec2 instance

-# create mysql instance on aws
+create mysql instance on aws

 connect to mysql instance from ec2 instance